FatherAbraham/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 I will prepare the environment by loading the required libraries and sourcing the data assuming the activity.zip file is present in the working directory.
-I will then cast the date column as a POSIX time, and remove the rows with 0 steps.
+I will then cast the date column as a POSIX time to better display results.

 ```r